jkmnt/bareqr/README.md

 qr = qrcode(*chunks)
 ```

-`qrcode` have an internal global cache of precomputed blank QR codes.
+`qrcode` has an internal global cache of precomputed blank QR codes.
 In **bareqr** this cache is external and opt-in:

 ```python